 - Contact the merchant directly first if possible

 Once you’ve confirmed the transaction is incorrect, and if you have a past relationship with the merchant, we recommend you contact the merchant directly to discuss the incorrect transaction.
 You’ll need to provide them with receipts and any documentation you have.
 This is often the fastest and easiest way to resolve the error.

 - Contact Card Services

-In cases where you don’t have a relationship with the merchant, or if you were unable to resolve the issue directly with the merchant, contact Card Services.
-You can send us a secure message through the Manage my Visa card website or call us at 604-877-4999 or toll-free 1-800-611-8472.
+In cases where you don’t have a relationship with the merchant, or if you were unable to resolve the issue directly with the merchant, contact Card Services by calling 604-877-4999 or toll-free 1-800-611-8472.
 You’ll need to provide details regarding the purchase or service, and any interaction with the merchant.
 We’ll then be able to investigate the transaction based on the information you’ve provided.
-Please include all of the following information:
+Please have the following information ready:

 - The reason why you feel you have been charged incorrectly

 - Any reference numbers that you may have received

 Keep in mind there are specific timelines when disputing transactions.
 You need to let us know within 90 days of the transaction that you’d like to dispute.
 Once we’ve reviewed your request to dispute the transaction and received all relevant documentation, it can take up to an additional 90 days for your dispute to be processed.
 Depending on the details of your request, we cannot guarantee that the outcome will be in your favour.